AlekseyKorzun/rackspace-open-cloud-php/README.md

-php-cloudservers (v2.0)
+Rackspace Open Cloud API Client for PHP (v2.0)
 ==========================

-A PHP 5 API client that allows you to interact with Rackspace® Cloud Servers™
+A PHP 5 API client that allows you to interact with Rackspace® Open Cloud Servers™

 Based on specifications released by Rackspace®